Somyot Poompanmoung

-Somyot Poompanmoung (สมยศ พุ่มพันธุ์ม่วง; RTGS: Somyot Phumphanmuang; born 27 December 1954) is a former commissioner-general of the Royal Thai Police and current president of the Football Association of Thailand.
+Somyot Poompanmoung (สมยศ พุ่มพันธุ์ม่วง; RTGS: Somyot Phumphanmuang; born 27 December 1954) is a former commissioner-general of the Royal Thai Police and former president of the Football Association of Thailand.

+Career

+The National Police Policy Committee, on 20 August 2014, promoted Somyot to be the tenth Commissioner-General of the Royal Thai Police, replacing Pol.
+Gen. Adul Sangsingkeo who was removed from the office by National Council for Peace and Order on 24 May 2014.

+Somyot retired as the Commissioner-General of the Royal Thai Police from 1 October 2015.

+Member of National Legislative Council

 Following the military coup of 22 May 2014, Somyot was appointed to the National Legislative Council (NLC).
 Members are required to reveal their assets and properties to determine if they are "unusually rich".
 Somyot and his wife's net worth was reported to be about 355 million baht (roughly US$11 million).
 One government critic said that this raised "...questions about how a lifelong career in the public service could have made him a millionaire."

+President of Football Association of Thailand

 On 11 February 2016, Somyot was elected the new president of the Football Association of Thailand.
-On 3 June 2019, he was appointed as Asian Football Confederation Executive Committee Members to represent the ASEAN Football Federation.
+On 3 June 2019, he was appointed as Asian Football Confederation Executive Committee Member to represent the ASEAN Football Federation.

+On February 8, 2024, Somyot declared his departure from the presidency of the Football Association.
+Having served in the role since 2016, totaling 8 years, his tenure had reached the limit of two terms.
+Opting not to vie for reelection for a third term, Somyot made this decision upon learning that Thai politician and businesswoman Nualphan Lamsam would be contesting against him for the presidency of the Football Association.

 Victoria's Secret loan

 In 2018, Somyot publicly declared that he had borrowed 300 million baht from the fugitive owner of the Victoria's Secret Massage parlour while serving as national police chief in 2014 and 2015.
 Somyot's admission came after the Department of Special Investigation (DSI) revealed that its Victoria's Secret investigation found that the money trail of the business's owner, Kampol Wirathepsuporn, led to the former police chief.
 When asked why he borrowed so much money from Mr Kampol, he answered that his police job was a sideline career and he needed the funds for his other businesses, including a stock trading firm.
 Somyot did not report the loans in his assets declaration submitted to the National Anti-Corruption Commission as required during his term in office.